Home Programming Git and GitHub Best Practices for Professional Developers

 For authors:

-• Respond to all review comments, even if just to say “Done” or “Good point, fixed”
+• Respond to every review comment, even briefly with “Done” or “Good point, fixed.”

-• If you disagree with feedback, explain your reasoning rather than ignoring the comment
+• Where there is disagreement with feedback, explain the reasoning rather than ignoring the comment.

-• Self-review your PR before requesting reviews — you’ll catch obvious issues yourself
+• Self-review the PR before requesting reviews; many obvious issues can be caught this way.

-• Add inline comments to complex sections to proactively explain your reasoning
+• Add inline comments to complex sections to proactively explain the reasoning.

 For reviewers:

-• Review within 24 hours — blocking someone’s PR for days is disrespectful of their time
+• Review within twenty-four hours; blocking a colleague’s PR for days disregards their time.

-• Distinguish between blocking concerns and nits: prefix optional suggestions with “nit:” or “optional:”
+• Distinguish between blocking concerns and minor suggestions; prefix optional remarks with “nit:” or “optional:”.

-• Explain why something should change, not just what should change
+• Explain why something should change, not only what should change.

-• Approve with comments when appropriate — not every suggestion needs to block the merge
+• Approve with comments where appropriate; not every suggestion needs to block the merge.

-Tip: Configure your GitHub repository with branch protection rules that require at least one approving review, passing CI checks, and up-to-date branches before merging.
-This prevents accidental merges of broken code and ensures the review process is followed consistently.
+Tip: The GitHub repository should be configured with branch protection rules that require at least one approving review, passing CI checks, and up-to-date branches before a merge.
+This prevents accidental merges of broken code and ensures that the review process is followed consistently.

 Code Review Workflow and Standards

-Code review is one of the highest-leverage activities in software engineering.
-Google’s data shows that code review catches approximately 15% of bugs before they reach production.
-But the benefits extend far beyond bug detection:
+Code review is among the highest-value activities in software engineering.
+Google’s data indicate that code review catches approximately 15 percent of defects before they reach production.
+The benefits extend well beyond defect detection.

-• Knowledge sharing: Reviews spread awareness of the codebase across the team, reducing bus factor
+• Knowledge sharing: reviews distribute awareness of the codebase across the team, reducing single-person dependency.

-• Mentoring: Senior developers can guide juniors through real-world code decisions
+• Mentorship: senior developers can guide juniors through real-world coding decisions.

-• Documentation: The PR discussion thread becomes a record of why decisions were made
+• Documentation: the PR discussion becomes a record of why decisions were made.

-Correctness: Does the code do what it claims?
+Correctness: does the code do what it claims to do?
 Are edge cases handled?
-Are there off-by-one errors, null pointer risks, or race conditions?
+Are off-by-one errors, null-pointer risks, or race conditions present?

-Design: Is this the right approach?
+Design: is the approach appropriate?
 Could it be simpler?
 Does it follow existing patterns in the codebase?
 Will it scale?

-Readability: Can another developer understand this code six months from now?
+Readability: can another developer understand the code six months from now?
 Are variable names descriptive?
-Is the logic clear or unnecessarily clever?
+Is the logic clear rather than unnecessarily clever?

-Testing: Are there tests?
+Testing: are tests present?
 Do they cover the important cases?
-Are they testing behavior (good) or implementation details (fragile)?
+Do they test behavior (preferred) or implementation details (fragile)?

-Security: Is user input validated?
-Are there SQL injection or XSS vulnerabilities?
-Are secrets hardcoded?
-This is especially critical when building REST APIs with frameworks like FastAPI, where input validation must be rigorous.
+Security: is user input validated?
+Are SQL-injection or XSS vulnerabilities present?
+Are secrets hard-coded?
+This is especially important when building REST APIs with frameworks such as FastAPI, where input validation must be rigorous.

-Human reviewers should focus on design, logic, and architecture — not formatting, style, or obvious errors.
-Automate everything that can be automated:
+Human reviewers should focus on design, logic, and architecture rather than formatting, style, or obvious errors.
+Everything that can be automated should be automated.

 # .github/workflows/code-quality.yml